 Negligent driving occasioning death

 If you have been in a motor vehicle accident that caused the death of another person, you are at risk of being charged with this offence.
-This is a serious charge and it is imperative that you seek legal advice as soon as possible after the collision, even before you are charged.
+This is a serious charge and it is imperative that you seek legal advice as soon as possible after the accident, even before you are charged.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.